Kartaverse/Kartaverse-Docs/README.md

 ## Vonk Ultra Data Nodes

-The [Vonk Ultra documentation](https://docs.google.com/document/d/1U9WfdHlE1AZHdU6_ZQCB1I2nSa5I7TyHG2vKMi2I7v8/edit?usp=sharing) is accessible on Google Docs.
-Vonk is a collection of data nodes based tools that help technical artists take their workflows to the next level.
+The Vonk Ultra is a collection of data nodes based tools that help technical artists take their workflows to the next level.

-# Kartaverse 6 New Features (In Development Now)

-## Valkyrie Engine (WIP)
-[Kartaverse Valkyrie Engine](https://kartaverse.github.io/ValkyrieEngine) is a free open-source "cinematic XR" solution for the rest of us.
-It is a hybrid volumetric renderer for pixel-streaming XR experiences without limits.

-## RiveLink Data Nodes (WIP)
-The [Kartaverse RiveLink](https://kartaverse.github.io/RiveLink/) data nodes create XR motion graphics that are powered by a "Rive.app" integration plugin.

 # Kartaverse Learning Resources